Event ID 4769 explained: Kerberos service tickets and kerberoasting

 | 0x17 | RC4-HMAC-MD5 | Legacy.
 Required for kerberoasting. |

 If the domain has been baselined and msDS-SupportedEncryptionTypes set to AES-only on service accounts, 0x17 should not appear for those accounts at all.
-Attackers request 0x17 explicitly because cracking RC4-encrypted service tickets is computationally cheap; AES is not.
-The cracking tool needs the RC4 hash, so the request has to be 0x17.
+Attackers request 0x17 explicitly because cracking RC4-encrypted service tickets is computationally cheap.
+AES is not.
+The cracking tool has to request 0x17.

 This is the single highest-signal field on the record.